FTSE creeps up in thin trade, Johnson Matthey leads

-LONDON Britain's FTSE inched higher on Monday, led by catalytic converter maker Johnson Matthey on the back of an analyst rating upgrade, while the slow progress in U.S. debt talks kept any broad market gains in check.
+LONDON, Oct 14 Britain's FTSE inched higher on Monday, led by catalytic converter maker Johnson Matthey on the back of an analyst rating upgrade, with slow progress to head off a U.S. debt default keeping a check on broad market gains.

 "We expect years of investment in the industrial catalyst market to lead to accelerated growth, benefiting from the swathe of new customer capex driven by Chinese petrochemical self-sustainability and the U.S. shale gas revolution."

-Thin trading volumes, meanwhile, suggested many investors were sticking to the sidelines pending fresh developments in Washington.
-The FTSE 100 has traded at 63 percent of its 90-day daily average.
+Thin trading volumes, meanwhile, suggested many investors were sidelined pending fresh developments in Washington.
+The FTSE 100 has traded just 40 percent of its 90-day daily average.

 U.S. Senate negotiations to bring a fiscal crisis to an end showed signs of progress on Sunday, but there were no guarantees the federal government shutdown was about to end or that a historic debt default would be avoided.

-"There is little appetite for risk at the moment until investors have some concrete idea of how this is going to play out," said Richard Hunter, head of equities at Hargreaves Lansdown.
+"There is little appetite for risk at the moment until investors have some concrete idea of how this is going to play out," Richard Hunter, head of equities at Hargreaves Lansdown, said.

 "We will almost certainly have a sharp relief rally should the situation be resolved but of course that's not where we are at the moment and the nearer we tick to Thursday nervousness, without a question, is going to increase."